Padma Nadir Majhi

-Padma Nadir Majhi is an Indo-Bangladesh joint production feature film directed by Goutom Ghosh from the novel of the same name, Manik Bandopadhyay's Padma Nadir Majhi, shows life of fishermen of the Padma River.
+Padma Nadir Majhi is an Indo-Bangladesh joint production feature drama film directed by Goutom Ghosh.
+Based on Manik Bandopadhyay's novel of the same name, it shows life of fishermen of the Padma River.

 Plot

 Hossain Miya (Utpal Dutta) is a Bengali Muslim trader who offers his community an idealistic vision: He wants to establish a little utopia on an island (Moynadeep) in the Padma delta and offer them a better life there.
 It is apparent that Hossian Miya has a flourishing business there, because he has recently purchased a huge boat because of expanding business.
 He doesn't care if the people who populate it are Hindu or Muslim.
 It is 1947, just before the partition of India, and the Hindu fisherman Kuber briefly accepts an offer by Hossain to ferry some of the community's cargo from the island.
 He would be fishing, except that the fish he usually catches have been driven away by a big storm.

 In the process of getting the cargo, he gets to see what the colony is like and, even though he is fully aware of the gripes of a former colony member and the limitations of it, comes to share some of the utopian vision.
 When Kuber returns to his home and a variety of unfortunate events make it in his best interest to leave, he knows just where to go.

 However, people who return from Moynadeep after working there has a different tale to narrate.
 Rasu (Sunil Mukherjee) and Aminuddin (Rabi Ghosh) say that Moynadeep is infested with lions and tigers, and there is forest all around.
 Rasu has fled from Moynadeep deserting his wife and children there.
 Aminuddin, too, refuses to go back to Moynadeep again.
 Kuber has a wife and daughter and was recently blessed with a child.
 His wife is beset with a leg deformity, and his daughter is grown up and engaged to a local man.
 Kuber goes to pay a visit to his relatives from his wife's side.
 On return, he brings along his sister-in-law Kapila (Roopa Ganguly) with a ton of small kids.
 Kapila was married but is now estranged from her husband.
 A sneaky amorous relationship develops between Kubir and Kapila.
 Staying with a deformed wife and coupled with amorous gestures from his alluring sister-in-law Kubir succumbs to her wishes of passion play.
 However, Kapila's husband re-appears and takes her away with him.